rayocom/rayocom-website/docs/angany-portal/introduction.md

 title: Introduction
 ---

-# Introduction to Angany Portal
+# Introduction to Rayocom Portal

-Angany Portal is a SaaS web application that provides a unified interface for managing your AI-driven telecommunications platform.
+Rayocom Portal is a SaaS web application that provides a unified interface for managing your AI-driven telecommunications platform.
 It enables organizations to manage users, telephony resources, AI components, conversations, integrations, billing, and more—all from a single, secure portal.

 ## Key Use Cases
 - Centralized management of telecom and AI resources